drvonnjerryxlii/ada/class-notes/week01.md

    * without too much syntactic sugar, you can then focus more on the abstractions and what's really going on under the hood.
 * off topic
-   * new homestarrunner video: fish eye lens
+   * new homestarrunner video: fish eye lens.

 [tree]: http://postimg.org/image/b3ob6w8oh
 [ss]: http://en.wikipedia.org/wiki/Syntactic_sugar